 On July 30, 2018, OSHA issued a Notice of Proposed Rulemaking to eliminate the requirement to electronically submit information from OSHA Forms 300 and 301 for establishments with 250 or more employees that are currently required to maintain injury and illness records.

 These employers would be required to electronically submit information only from OSHA Form 300A.
 Furthermore, OSHA is proposing to require covered employers to submit their Employer Identification Number (EIN) electronically along with their injury and illness data submission.

 Going For Gold

 When an employee is injured on the job, it’s no laughing matter.
-There are, first and foremost, concerns for the employee’s health and wellness.
-Not to mention, there are countless legal, financial, and safety obligations that arise from a such a serious situation, as well as penalties associated with missteps.
-We’re all human and sometimes accidents happen, but with an automated tracking and reporting system, you’ll be well-equipped to properly track and report worker’s compensation, prevent future mishaps, and ultimately win at OSHA.
+First and foremost, there are concerns about the employee’s health and wellness.
+There can also be countless legal, financial, and safety obligations that arise from such a serious situation, as well as penalties associated with missteps.
+We’re all human and accidents happen, but with an automated tracking and reporting system, you’ll be well-equipped to properly track and report Worker’s Compensation, prevent future mishaps, and ultimately win at OSHA.

 For more information, please visit www.apspayroll.com or call 855-945-7921.